 There is also an option to manually copy a configuration file to the device and into the container.
 If you have copied a configuration file via an out-of-band path to the ONL layer of the device, you can copy it into the container as follows.
 Please note the name in the directory path needs to match the name of the container, like "spine" in this example:

-'''

-supervisor@spine1:~$ cp spine1-2020-10-19.json /var/lib/lxc/spine1/rootfs/home/supervisor/
+supervisor@spinel:~\$ cp spinel-2020-10-19.json /var/lib/lxc/spinel/rootfs/home/supervisor/ supervisor@rtbrick: cfg> load config spine1-2020-10-19.json

-'''

 Next you can load this configuration via the CLI as already described above: